 Our Second House

-Aw yeah, we’ve been waiting to hang our postcard shelves from our first house’s office for over two years and we finally found the right spot for them.
+Aw yeah, we’re living on the ledge.
+We’ve been waiting to hang our postcard shelves from our first house’s office for over two years and we finally found the right spot for them.
 Ba-dow:

 We detailed the whole how-we-made-them process here (you should click that just to see how tiny Clara was) so here’s how we adapted them for this space: